• Skip to primary navigation

 You will need a plastic container large enough to dunk the largest pinecone that you are working with.
 If your pinecones are all small then you can use a smaller container.

-You can play around with the ratio of chalk to water to create more opaque-looking pinecones.
+You can play around with the ratio of paint to water to create more opaque-looking pinecones.

 About Patti Estep